lulav/LRS_Documentation/blog/2023-09-19-aerosandbox/index.md

 2. Configuring the setup.
 We need to set up the maximum perfomance available: timeout, CPU, GPU and Memory.
 To perform it, we need to define it in the ```.citros/simulations/simulation_aerosandbox_cessna.json```.
 The recommended setup is minimum 180 seconds timeout, 2 CPU, 2 GPU and 1024 MB of Memory.
 Don't forget to save the file!

 3. Configuring the params setup.
 You can find default setup in ```.citros/parameter_setups/default_param_setup.json```.
+[CITROS CLI](https://github.com/lulav/citros_cli) provides an opportinuty to use basic NumPy functions (such as distributions) and even user-defined functions, but let's keep it default for now.
 The Aerosanbox simulation has the following ROS parameters:

 $$
 \begin{array}{|c|c|}